Professor Tangent

 If you believe because someone told you to believe, would you change your mind if the same person now told you to believe the opposite?

-If you believe because you "just know" it's true, what would you say to someone who "just knows" it's not true?
-How would you react if someone says the same thing to you?
+If you believe because you "just know" it’s true, what would you say to someone who "just knows" it’s not true?
+How would you respond if someone says the same thing to you?

 If you believe it's true for you, could it be false for someone else?
 How could you tell if it's true for someone you just met?
 Is there a test for this belief?

-If you believe because it's the only thing you know, how would you react to someone who knows more than you and believes differently?
+If you believe because it’s the only thing you know, how would you respond to someone who knows more than you and believes differently?

-If you evaluate various options and try to choose the best one, how do you react when you learn something new?
+If you evaluate various options and try to choose the best one, how do you respond when you learn something new?

 Socrates (470BC - 399BC)